Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Purchasing decisions are affected by buying factors and biases, which are all important to understand.

-In business, we’re reluctant to acknowledge the role emotions play in our purchasing decisions.
-We prefer to see ourselves as entirely rational beings.
-We want our choices to result from analysis unencumbered by our leanings.
+In business, we often hesitate to acknowledge the crucial role emotions play in our purchasing decisions.
+We prefer viewing ourselves as purely rational decision-makers, wanting our choices to result from objective analysis rather than emotional influences.
 Rather than ignore the emotional factors, sales professionals can empower themselves by exploring the emotions at play on the customer’s side of the table.
 [Read related: Business Decision-Making: Gut Instinct or Hard Data?]

 To do so, they must first understand if fear of loss or motivation for gain drives the business decision.
 Second, they must uncover how the three primary buying factors influence the buyer’s journey.
 Finally, sales professionals need to explore cognitive biases at work.
 As Benjamin Franklin famously wrote, “If you would persuade, appeal to interest and not to reason.”

-Jamie Johnson and Andrea Grodnizky contributed to this article.
+Jamie Johnson and Andrea Grodnizky contributed to the reporting and writing in this article.

 Did you find this content helpful?